cube-drone/blog2025/hugosite/content/posts/2025/complicated_card_games/index.md

 date = 2025-03-05T09:00:00-07:00
 draft = false
 categories = ["board games"]
-tags = ["cards", "balatro", "slay the spire", "magic: the gathering", "arkham horror", "netrunner", "earthborne rangers"]
+tags = ["cards", "balatro", "slay the spire", "magic: the gathering", "arkham horror", "netrunner", "earthborne rangers", "final fantasy 6"]
 +++

 Magic: the Gathering really captured my heart from a young age.
 There's something really compelling about _building a deck_ and doing _fights_ with it.